Hornbill-Docs/data-imports-guide/data-imports-guide/customer-manager/contacts.md

 Contacts can be added using the **+ New Contact** button

-- Complete the mandatory fields, and any optional fields including linking them to an existing organisation.
+- Complete the mandatory fields, and any optional fields including linking them to an existing organization.
 Select **Create** to add the contact.
 - Add a contact directly from an Organization record
 - Individual Contacts can register themselves using Guest Access when logging in for the first time **Contact List**